-- (a) A Distant Location is any work location that is situated a one (1) hour drive or more from the edge of the studio zone. - (b) Technicians on Distant Location assignments shall receive single occupancy, first class accommodation equivalent to CAA or AAA standards at Producer's expense. - (c) Technicians on Distant Location assignments shall receive a per diem allowance of sixty-two dollars and fifty cents (\$62.50) to cover the cost of meals and miscellaneous expenses for each twenty-four (24) hour period.
-The per diem shall be increased to sixty-seven dollars and fifty cents (\$67.50) per day when on Distant Location assignments in excess of seven (7) calendar days.
-When assigned outside of Canada per diems shall be sixty-seven dollars and fifty cents (\$67.50) per day paid in U.S.A. funds.
+- (a) A Distant Location is any work location that is situated a one (1) hour drive or more from the edge of the studio zone. - (b) Technicians on Distant Location assignments shall receive single occupancy, first class accommodation equivalent to CAA or AAA standards at Producer's expense. - (c) Technicians on Distant Location assignments shall receive a per diem allowance of seventy dollars (\$70.00) to cover the cost of meals and miscellaneous expenses for each twenty-four (24) hour period.
+When assigned outside of Canada per diems shall be seventy dollars (\$70.00) per day paid in U.S.A. funds.
 Where exceptional conditions require higher per diems than those contained herein, the Producer will provide an additional amount based on conditions at the location concerned. - (d) When the Producer provides a hot meal of equal value to the corresponding meal allowance(s) portion according to Article 9.7 (h), such amount shall be deducted from the Distant Location per diem.
 Where there exists any concern over the quality/equivalent value of the provided meals, the Producer and the Business Manager/Agent shall meet to affect a solution.
-If they are unable to resolve the matter then it may be referred to grievance in accordance with Article 6. - (e) Per Diem allowances shall be in addition to the following allowable expenses: - (i) The cost of first class transportation (economy airfare), including sleeping accommodation on a train and when applicable, automobile mileage allowance. - (ii) The cost of taxi/air limousine service between residence and station or airport at point of departure and return; and between station or airport and hotel, at point of destination. - (iii) The cost of vehicles for the transport of equipment. - (iv)The cost of long distance telephone and/ or facsimile and/or email required for Producer's business. - (v) The cost of laundry on distant location assignments in excess of five (5) days. - (vi)The cost of the first five (5) minutes of a telephone call to home base on the first day and every five (5) days thereafter. - (f) An advance to cover the estimated per diem costs and allowable expenses will be given to Technicians before departure. - (g) All travel time for Distant Location assignments, including transfers, shall be paid as working time and be computed as follows: - (i) From the scheduled time of the carrier's departure - (ii) From the assigned hour of departure from the edge of the studio zone closest to the location. - (iii)From the assigned hour of departure and arrival at the technician's lodging when using overnight accommodation. - (h) When traveling to a Distant Location, travel time ends upon arrival at the established temporary residence and after all equipment is stored and the Technician is relieved of all duties to the Producer. - (i) Travel time credits for the return journey under the above conditions will be computed in the same manner.
+If they are unable to resolve the matter then it may be referred to grievance in accordance with Article 6. - (e) Per Diem allowances shall be in addition to the following allowable expenses: - (i) The cost of first class transportation (economy airfare), including sleeping accommodation on a train and when applicable, automobile mileage allowance. - (ii) The cost of taxi/air limousine service between residence and station or airport at point of departure and return; and between station or airport and hotel, at point of destination. - (iii) The cost of vehicles for the transport of equipment. - (iv) The cost of long distance telephone and/ or facsimile and/or email required for Producer's - (v) The cost of laundry on distant location assignments in excess of five (5) days. - (vi)The cost of the first five (5) minutes of a telephone call to home base on the first day and every five (5) days thereafter. - (f) An advance to cover the estimated per diem costs and allowable expenses will be given to Technicians before departure. - (g) All travel time for Distant Location assignments, including transfers, shall be paid as working time and be computed as follows: - (i) From the scheduled time of the carrier's departure - (ii) From the assigned hour of departure from the edge of the studio zone closest to the location. - (iii) From the assigned hour of departure and arrival at the technician's lodging when using overnight accommodation.

-(j) When shooting at a Distant Location and accommodation is provided, call and wrap times shall be at set provided that set location and accommodations are within twenty-four (24) minutes of each other.
+- (h) When traveling to a Distant Location, travel time ends upon arrival at the established temporary residence and after all equipment is stored and the Technician is relieved of all duties to the Producer. - (i) Travel time credits for the return journey under the above conditions will be computed in the same manner. - (j) When shooting at a Distant Location and accommodation is provided, call and wrap times shall be at set provided that set location and accommodations are within twenty-four (24) minutes of each other.
 Otherwise, call and wrap times shall be at the twenty-four (24) minute mark from the accommodations to and from set as agreed upon by and between the Union Business Manager/Agent and the Producer.